Skip to main content

 Learn how to use the Element Label to label your elements giving them more meaning and help collaboration on a larger projects.

-The Meta option group helps you to customize each element's Element Label and also to Force the Visibility of an element inside the Visual Builder.
+The Meta option group helps you customize each element's Element Label, Force its Visibility inside the Visual Builder, and decide whether its content is included in the page's Table of Contents.

 It’s particularly useful when working on a page with multiple elements or complex layouts, as it allows you to easily identify each element without relying on the default module names.